jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 between the attacker and the defender, using their relevant skills.

-If the attacker wins the Opposed Test they inflict an amount of damage equal to their Spirit Damage to the opponent’s Magic Points.
+If the attacker wins the Opposed Test they inflict an amount of damage equal to their Spirit Damage to the opponent's Magic Points.
 If the defender wins, then no damage is incurred.

 If the defender runs out of Combat Actions with which to defend themselves, then they are left wide open and the attacker may attempt to make an unopposed attack roll.
 An Adventurer